5-choosability of graphs with crossings far apart: The proof of Theorem

-Next, we show that \claim{cl-iscross}{$S$ consists of two edges incident with a crossing.} \begin{proof} If not, then either $S\in M$ or $S\in N$.
-Suppose first that $S\in M$.
-Then (A1) holds and $s\le 4$.
+Suppose first that $B$ satisfies (A1), and thus $S$ is an edge of $M$ and $B$ also satisfies (A1').
+It follows that $s\le 4$.
 Since $s\ge 3$, we can by symmetry assume that $S=v_2v_3$.
 If $v_2$, $v_3$ and $v_i$ have no common neighbor for $i\in \{1,4\}$ ($i=1$ if $s=3$), then let $\vf$ be an arbitrary $L$-coloring of $S$ (such that $\vf(v_3)\notin L(p_2)$ if $s=3$).
-Observe that $\gf$ cannot contain an obstruction since its special subgraph would be a special subgraph in $G$, too close to the special edge $v_2v_3$.
-Now it is easy to check using previously proved properties of $G$ that $\gf$ satisfies all conditions of Theorem \ref{thm-maingen}.
+Let $B'=(\gf,P,N,\emptyset,\lf)$.
+Observe that $B'$ cannot contain an obstruction since its special subgraph would be a special subgraph in $B$, too close to the special subgraph $S$.
+Now it is easy to check using previously proved properties of $B$ that $B'$ satisfies all conditions of Theorem \ref{thm-maingen}.
 (The same reasoning will be applied in the sequel without repeating it.)
-Therefore, $\gf$ with the list coloring $\lf$ is a counterexample to Theorem~\ref{thm-maingen}, contradicting the minimality of $G$.
+Therefore, $B'$ with the list coloring $\lf$ is a counterexample to Theorem~\ref{thm-maingen}, contradicting the minimality of $B$.
 Thus, by symmetry, we may assume that $v_1$, $v_2$ and $v_3$ have a common neighbor $w$.
-In that case, $w$ is not adjacent to $v_4$ by \refclaim{cl-2chord}.
+In that case, $w$ is not adjacent to $v_4$ by Lemma~\ref{lemma-cl-2chord}.
 Let $\vf$ be an $L$-coloring of $v_1$ and $v_3$ such that $\vf(v_1)\not\in L(p_0)$, $\vf(v_3)\not\in L(p_2)$ and $|\lf(v_2)|\ge 2$.
-Then $G'=G-\{v_1,v_2,v_3\}$ with the list assignment $\lf$ contradicts the minimality of $G$ since any $\lf$-coloring of $G'$ can be extended to $v_2$ by using a color in $\lf(v_2)$, and can henceforth be extended to $G$.
+Observe that $(G-\{v_1,v_2,v_3\},P,N,\emptyset,\lf)$ is a counterexample contradicting the minimality of $B$, since any $\lf$-coloring of $G-\{v_1,v_2,v_3)$ can be extended to $v_2$ by using a color in $\lf(v_2)$, and can henceforth be extended to $G$.
+Therefore, $B$ does not satisfy (A1).

-Let us now consider the case that $S\in N$, hence (A2) or (A7) holds.
+Let us now consider the case that $B$ satisfies (A2) or (A7), and thus $S\in N$.
 Let $i$ and $j$ be the smallest and the largest integer, respectively, such that $S$ is adjacent to $v_i$ and $v_j$.
-By \refclaim{cl-2chord} we have $j\in\{i+1,i+2\}$.
+By Lemma~\ref{lemma-cl-2chord} we have $j\in\{i+1,i+2\}$.
 We consider the two possible values of $j$ separately: